We use quality server solutions from Supermicro, incorporating RAID-10 enterprise SSD storage.

 Our virtual machines run under the Xen virtual machine monitor.
 Xen is a technology which lets an x86 machine run multiple other virtual x86 machines ("domains") with close-to-native performance.
 This effectively allows us to provision multiple complete x86 servers running from each real server.

 Our servers are closely monitored to ensure they are not overloaded.
-We never knowingly oversell our services, and when changing load patterns result in short-term overloading, we rebalance as necessary.
-Check out the loading of some of our servers (click to get a bigger image) – with 16 threads of execution these figures are out of a maximum of 1600%:
+We never knowingly oversell our services, and when changing load patterns result in short-term overloading we rebalance as necessary.
+Check out the CPU loading of some of our servers:

 Using only enterprise SSDs for storage means that IO performance is great too.
-Here's the average wait time for IO on our servers:
+Here's the average completion time for IO on some of our servers:

 Currently available for use as VPS images:

-Other distributions are possible, but require some effort on our part.
-If you are capable of providing your own Xen-compatible filesystem image then this is also a possibility.
+Other distributions are possible, but may require some extra effort on your part.
+If you are capable of providing your own Xen-compatible filesystem image then this is also a possibility; customers have installed Fedora, Gentoo and Slackware this way, for example.
 Please contact support with your requirements.

 There are certain shared resources available in order to help ease load on your own VPS: